Skip to content

 Agentic Use

-AI not only assists but takes over clearly defined task chains more autonomously — within a set framework.
+AI not only assists but takes over clearly defined task chains more autonomously, within a set framework.

 The difference lies not in whether AI is used.
 But in at which level it actually relieves, structures, and changes work.

-Where AI concretely holds up in my work
+Where AI concretely helps in my work

 01